Diversity Impact on Vaccine Equity in Kenya

 This Bulletin is organized as follows:

-The research findings indicate the need for determined interventions to counter negative narratives and misinformation about the authorities’ commitments on vaccine dissemination to stem their impacts from further undermining the exercise.
-Additional findings and detailed recommendations for steps to be taken at the national, regional and international levels will be published in the final report.
+The findings of this research indicate the need for determined interventions to counter negative narratives and misinformation about the authorities’ commitments on vaccine administration to stem their impacts from further undermining the exercise.

 This content was published in the context of the programme ‘Diversity: Impact on Vaccine Equality’ (DIVE).
 Learn more >